Skip to content

 Not completed:

-• No retry on errors
+• No compensation on multi-step operation failure

 Connection with Other Chapters